FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

   }
 ```

-Check that at least two specific webhooks have been sent — one for the Subscribe Action to Intercom, and one for the Expiry Action to PiedPiper.
+Check that at least two specific webhooks have been sent after one minute — one for the Subscribe Action to Intercom, and one for the Expiry Action to PiedPiper.

 ### Check Welcome and Expiry Emails Arrive
 Check that welcome and goodbye email arrived in the maildev browser window.
 If you can't see them, go back into FusionAuth's Tenant email settings and verify that you're using port `1025` and host `host.docker.internal`.

 ### Check PreventLogin Action Was Created
-After a minute has passed more webhooks should fire and the terminal should display `User banned successfully`.
+After a minute has passed the terminal should display `User banned successfully`.
 This means that PiedPiper received the expired subscription webhook, tested for `(req.body.event.action == 'Subscribe' && req.body.event.phase == 'end')`, and applied the `Ban` Action to the user.

 To test that it indeed worked, try to log in to FusionAuth with the user `reader@example.com`.
 You should be prohibited.

 ### Apply Survey Action
 Assume the user has now filled in a survey and sent his response to PiedPiper.
 You'll emulate the app applying the survey Action to the User with the chosen Option and given comment.
 There is no need to set an expiry value in this command because the Action is instantaneous, not temporal.
+You need to change the UserIds again.

 ```bash
 curl -i --location --request POST 'http://localhost:9011/api/user/action' \